ccardea/osy-site/samkhya/suffering.md

 - Cha = and
 - Ubhayoh = between the two

-Scriptural means are no different than ordinary means, in that it is observed that pain returns in various form.
+Scriptural means are no different than ordinary means.
 This is further elaborated by Karika 2.

 #### Karika 1.
 - Duhkha-traya-abhighatat =  from the disagreeable occurrence of the threefold pain